island-is/island.is/.github/actions/README.md

 ## Running locally

 Running locally can be done by using [local-runner.ts](./local-runner.ts).
 You will need a GitHub PAT with `repo` permissions.

 ```shell
 node -r esbuild-runner/register local-runner.ts
 ```

 # Change detection script

-What is a Github PR
+## What is a Github PR?

 Basically a PR is a sort of "dry-run" of what would happen if you merged your branch to the base branch at a given point in time.
 Here is what roughly happens when you open a PR:

 ```mermaid
 graph BT